simonmichael/hledger/hledger/doc/queries.m4.md

 : match transaction descriptions

 **`date:PERIODEXPR`**
-: match dates within the specified period (which should not include a reporting interval
+: match dates within the specified period.
+PERIODEXPR should not include a reporting interval.
+The command-line `--date2` flag makes this match secondary dates instead (like the `-b`/`-e`/`-p` options).

 **`date2:PERIODEXPR`**
-: as above, but match secondary dates
+: match secondary dates within the specified period.
+PERIODEXPR should not include a reporting interval.

 **`depth:N`**
 : match (or display, depending on command) accounts at or above this depth